E53klasky/E53klasky/README.md

 ## 📖 About
 Hi, I’m Ethan Klasky, an engineering student passionate about high-performance computing, data analysis, and machine learning.
 I work on projects involving numerical simulations, fluid dynamics, data compression, and visualization to improve scientific computing efficiency.
+I am also an undergraduate research assistant under Dr. Ranka

 ---